Liquid oxygen: Uses

 In commerce, liquid oxygen is classified as an industrial gas and is widely used for industrial and medical purposes.
 Liquid oxygen is obtained from the oxygen found naturally in air by fractional distillation in a cryogenic air separation plant.

 Air forces have long recognized the strategic importance of liquid oxygen, both as an oxidizer and as a supply of gaseous oxygen for breathing in hospitals and high-altitude aircraft flights.
 In 1985, the USAF started a program of building its own oxygen-generation facilities at all major consumption bases.

 In rocket propellant

-Liquid oxygen is the most common cryogenic liquid oxidizer propellant for spacecraft rocket applications, usually in combination with liquid hydrogen, kerosene or methane.
+Liquid oxygen is the most common cryogenic liquid oxidizer propellant for spacecraft propulsion applications, usually in combination with liquid hydrogen, kerosene or methane.